McFarland Fire: August

 Fueled by Red Flag winds, dry conditions, and timber, chaparral, and timber litter, the fire grew to 3200 acre by the morning of August 1.
 By the following morning, August 2, the fire was over 7400 acre.
 High winds caused the fire to spot up to three miles away from the main fire.
 However, fire crews had successfully contained five percent of the fire.
 The evacuation center in Hayfork was moved to a church in Weaverville.
 By August 3, the south side of the fire crossed Hayfork Creek and was burning in both Trinity and Shasta Counties.
 On the east side, residents and commercial structures are threatened.
 Crews worried that spot fires appear over Highway 36, however, the crews were able to hold the fire from crossing the highway.
 As a result of these concerns, evacuation warnings were put in place for Post Mountain, Trinity Pines, Shields Road, White Rock Road, and portions of Harrison Gulch.

 By August 4, the fire continued to grow, fueled by dry vegetation.
 The southern part of the fire began burning towards the August Complex fire.
 On August 5, the Platina area was placed under evacuation warning.
 Smoke from the fire was carried into the Sacramento Valley and San Francisco Bay Area starting July 6.
 Six handcrew members were injured while working a spot fire on August 6, sustaining burns.
 On August 7, it was confirmed that the fire had destroyed four structures.
 The fire started spreading southeast, burning on the north slope of North Star Mountain.
 Heavy smoke from the fire caused air support to be suspended.
 That same day, the Forest Service announced that portions of Shasta-Trinity National Forest would be closed through October.

 As of August 7, the fire had grown to 30093 acre and was 21 percent contained.
 On August 16, strong west-northwest winds pushed the fire into Tehama County, adding an additional 40,000 acres over the course of the next two days.
 The fire sustained slow, but steady growth until August 27, when it hit 93% containment.

 September

 Minimal fire activity continued while crews worked to fully contain the fire.
 On September 16, the McFarland Fire was 100% contained.

-Impact
+Effects

 Environmental

 Smoke from the McFarland Fire impacted the air quality in Hayfork, Yolla Bolla Middle Eel Wilderness, Sacramento Valley and the San Francisco Bay Area.
 In Platina, California, the smoke was so thick that the visibility was fifty feet.